How To Prove a Product Liability Claim

 Breach of warranty claims arise when you have a warranty on the product that guarantees the product’s condition, and the product defect violates the warranty.
 There are two general types of warranties:

-- Implied warranties.
+• Implied warranties.
 These warranties are legally assumed to apply to the product.
 For example, state laws assume that products have an implied warranty of merchantability.
-This means the product is fit to be sold and isn’t broken, spoiled, or otherwise defective.
+This means the product is fit for sale and isn’t broken, spoiled, or otherwise defective.

 Res Ipsa Loquitur

 When this theory comes into play in a lawsuit, the burden of proof shifts from the plaintiff to the defendant.
 In other words, the person harmed (plaintiff) normally has to prove there was a defect that caused their injuries.
 The burden of proof is on them.
-But under res ipsa loquitur, the person or company being sued (defendant) must prove that they were not negligent.
+But under res ipsa loquitur, the defendant must prove that they were not negligent.
 The burden of proof is on them.

 As the above list of legal theories shows, product liability can become very complicated.
 What sort of claim should you bring if a defective product has injured you?
 How do you get started with proving your case?